DOLLARS AT WORK

 There are many ways to support the Sisters of St. Paul’s Monastery.

 Dear Friends of the Monastery,

-Your donations directly support the Sisters and their ministries.
+We are so very grateful for your donations which directly support the Sisters and their ministries.
 When you donate to St. Paul’s Monastery you help the Sisters welcome all as Christ, from Benedictine Center program participants to retreat and event guests.
 You help Oblates and Benedictine Associates deepen their spirituality and live Benedictine values in their daily life.

 You help Sisters attend professional conferences as well as spiritual symposia and religious leadership meetings.
 You help make with caring for Sisters who need daily assistance – thank you.

-Thank you to more than 200 volunteers who gave more than 1,000 hours of their time.
+Thank you to more than 200 volunteers who give more than 1,000 hours of their time each year.
 From hospitality hosts and cookie bakers to the drivers and event helpers, from committee members to kitchen aids, you have touched the Sisters and their guests in profound ways – thank you.

 Give to a Special Project

 We’re standing on holy ground / For the Lord is present / And where He is, is holy. - Christopher Beatty (Holy Ground, song lyrics adapted from Joshua 5:15)Read more